jeffreykegler/old_kollos/about.md

 ## What are the advantages foreseen for Kollos?

-First, currently several of Marpa's nicest features rely on Perl callbacks for their custom logic, and having to cross the C/Perl interface is costly.
+First, currently several of Marpa's nicest features rely on Perl callbacks for their custom logic.
+Crossing the C/Perl interface is expensive.
-To a certain extent Marpa lets you bypass this, but to allow this has evolved its own virtual machine.
+To a certain extent Marpa lets you bypass this, and to allow this Marpa has evolved its own virtual machine.
-Kollos will replace this "intrinsic" virtual machine with Lua, which will be much more powerful, no bigger, and (I expect) faster.
+Kollos will replace this "homegrown" virtual machine with Lua, which will be much more powerful, no bigger, and (I expect) faster.

 Second, the current Marpa implementation, which has to support